cciw-uk/data-protection/01 Decisions and actions document.rst

   manual is the "CCiW Website security policies", which already existed and has been updated.

-  We also need specific guidance for the booking secretary and DBS officer.
+  We also need specific guidance for the booking secretary and DBS Officer.

 * We should start with our **existing processes and people**, and see where things need tightening.
 In a very small organisation like ours, the current